 Llarimar gave the order without even asking why.

-“I’ll also need some pebbles,” Lightsong said, lowering his arms, dressed.
+“I’ll also need some pebbles,” Lightsong said as the servants dressed him.
 “Lots of them.”

-Llarimar nodded, and Lightsong turned to leave the room, off once again to feed on the soul of a child.
+Llarimar nodded, and once he was dressed, Lightsong turned to leave the room.
+Off once again to feed on the soul of a child.

 #